deniszh/collectd-activemq-python/README.md

       </Module>
     </Plugin>

-Optionnal attributes can be set to configure http auth or webadmin root path :
+Optional attributes can be set to configure http auth or webadmin root path:

       <Module activemq_info>
         Host "localhost"